 It goes without saying that you should always back up your important data.
 In today’s day and age, our most important data is probably on our phones.
 They contain our photos, messages, contacts, and more.

 Thankfully, if you own an iPhone, Apple has made it very easy to constantly keep your iPhone backed up to the company’s cloud service, called iCloud.
-Here’s everything you need to know about backup up your iPhone to iCloud.
+Here’s everything you need to know about how to backup up your iPhone to iCloud.

 What Is An iPhone iCloud Backup?